junwoo091400/paraglider_research/README.md

 I fly paragliders, and I always wanted to understand how it actually works/behaves.
 This repository is a culmination of my effort on trying to achieve that goal, mostly just shiit scripts that I test to get ideas.

+I also wrote a blog draft: ["What limits the speed of a paraglider?"](https://docs.google.com/document/d/16_mQykhOl_Byo5n9Ub4MSLfRB4Nm0SwpQYvuW35hPpI/edit?usp=sharing).
+Feel free to comment in the document to exchange ideas!

 ## References

 Bulk of the effort is on top of awesome resources I found online, such as: